deanwampler/spark-scala-tutorial/README.markdown

 You'll need either Activator or SBT installed.
 We recommend Activator.

-To install Activator, follow the instructions on the [get started](https://typesafe.com/platform/getstarted) page.
+If you are not *already* viewing this workshop in Activator, install it by following the instructions on the [get started](https://typesafe.com/platform/getstarted) page.
 After installing it, add the installation directory to your `PATH` or define the environment variable `ACTIVATOR_HOME` (MacOS, Linux, or Cygwin only).

 If you prefer SBT and you need to install it, follow the instructions on the [download](http://www.scala-sbt.org/download.html) page.
 SBT puts itself on your path.
 However, if you have a custom installation that isn't on your path, define the environment variable `SBT_HOME` (MacOS, Linux, or Cygwin only).